FDiot/code_tympan3/doc/architecture.rst

     (sources, receptor, paths), materials, machines, etc.
   - ``SolverDataModel``: the current work which describes a data model for the solvers.
 This is a part of the `Future Architecture`_;

+Code_TYMPAN offers a way to build the ``DataManagerMetier`` objects from a string representing their class name.
+This feature (mostly used during XML deserialization) is implemented in the ``OPrototype`` class through a factory pattern.
+To use this facility, it is first necessary to register all the objects that will need it.
+This is handled by the ``init_registry()`` method (from ``Tympan/MetierSolver/DataManagerMetier/init_registry.h``), that must be ran before any call to the methods specified by ``OPrototype`` interface.

 For now, the splitting between the business logic objects and the `Graphical User Interface`_ is not clear.
 In other words, you can have a strong dependency